Triple Crown (professional wrestling): List of WWE Tag Team Triple Crown winners

-Since 2019, WWE has recognized the winners of all three tag team championships currently available (Raw, Smackdown and, since 2013, NXT) as Tag Team Triple Crown winners.
+Since 2019, WWE has recognized the winners of all three tag team championships currently available (WWE, World and, since 2013, NXT) as Tag Team Triple Crown winners.

 The Revival were the first team to complete the Tag Team Triple crown by winning the SmackDown Tag Team Championships in September 2019.
 The Street Profits has to date completed the Men's Tag Team Triple Crown the fastest, with days between their first qualifying title win and Triple Crown achieving win.
 The Hardy Boyz became the first tag team to complete the tag team version of the WWE Triple Crown while not being under contract with WWE, being a part of Total Nonstop Action Wrestling (TNA) at the time.
 However they also have the longest time between their first qualifying title win and Triple Crown achieving win at days.

 In the list below, dates indicate the wrestler's first reign with the respective championship.
 Only tag teams who have completed the triple crown are included, individuals such as Jason Jordan and Chad Gable (who won the NXT and SmackDown Tag Team championships as a team, but won the Raw Tag Team Championship separately) are excluded.